 1. Select Campaign Objective & Bidding Strategy

 The first thing first is the campaign objective.
-As you know, there are many options available when setting up a campaign, and it’s important for you to carefully select, because the advantages of Facebook ads are AI-driven.
-What you feed to the Facebook AI in the process, what AI can learn, then what outcome you might have.
+As you know, there are many options available when setting up a campaign.
+And it’s important for you to carefully select.
+It’s because the advantages of Facebook ads are AI-driven.
+What you feed to the Facebook AI in the process, what AI can learn.
+And then what outcome you might have.

-As our goal is to drive sales and revenue, I’ll suggest you to start with a conversion objective column, because you can understand the baseline cost per sale of each SKU item as soon as possible, and start with conversion and catalog sales, which one is for conversions, and the other is also considering traffic.
-I’m not going to deep dive the difference between them, if you’re interested in, please check this article out:
+As our goal is to drive sales and revenue, I’ll suggest you start with a conversion objective column.
+It’s because you can understand the baseline cost per sale of each SKU item as soon as possible, and start with conversion and catalog sales.
+This one is for conversions, and the other is also considering traffic.
+I’m not going to deep dive into the difference between them, if you’re interested in it, please check this article out:

-Then, for working with our campaign objective, we would suggest to start with auction type and high value or lowest cost, because again it also aims to understand the baseline cost per sale by reaching the most accurate ready-to-purchase audiences.
+Then, for working with our campaign objective, we would suggest starting with auction type and high value or lowest cost.
+It’s because again it also aims to understand the baseline cost per sale by reaching the most accurate ready-to-purchase audiences.

 2. Dynamic Ads Campaign Structure & Audience Targeting

 As mentioned, there are two objectives running for the same set of SKU items at the same time.
-I assume if you are just leveraging interest targeting and targeting US market only, so at least you would allocate budget into two campaigns as listed below:
+I assume if you are just leveraging interest targeting and targeting the US market only.
+So at least you would allocate budget into two campaigns as listed below:

 Ring Bundle - Catalog - Interest - USA, Ring Bundle - Conversion - Interest - USA

-If you have first party data, we suggest to create customer match and lookalike campaigns for two objective as well:
+If you have first-party data, we suggest creating customer match and lookalike campaigns for two objectives as well: